What is CBD? | Everything You Need to Know | VIIA

 If you do a quick Google search on CBD products, you're likely to run into thousands of articles and product pages with outrageous health claims on the myriad of CBD health benefits.

-While there is promising research on CBD's potential, it does have its limitations, which is why you should approach CBD with a realistic perspective.
+While promising research on CBD's potential exists, it does have limitations, which is why you should approach CBD with a realistic perspective.

 CBD isn't a Cure-All

 It's not an alternative to pharmaceuticals, especially for serious medical conditions.
-While some studies and anecdotal evidence suggest that CBD may support overall wellness and help with certain conditions, it’s not a good idea to rely on CBD as the sole treatment for any serious illness.
+While some studies and anecdotal evidence suggest that CBD may support overall wellness and help with certain situations, it's not a good idea to rely on CBD as the sole treatment for any severe illness.

-Think of CBD as a dietary supplement — it may help support your health in various ways, but it can only take you so far without healthy lifestyle choices and medical advice.
+Think of CBD as more of a supplement — it may help support your health in various ways, but it can only take you so far without healthy lifestyle choices and medical advice.

 Variability in Product Quality